⭐ See content on my other sites here

 In Romans chapter 6, Paul hammers home that we need to know something.
 Our response to this chapter is not in doing anything, but rather in learning something.
 Romans 6 is all about a change of mind or more accurately, renewing the mind.

 The reality of justification (righteousness), and our daily walk in this Christian life comes by the knowledge and faith that we have DIED!
 Not death as in physical or spiritual death, but death as in becoming dead to the functioning and operation of sin.
 When knowledge of justification, righteousness, and life, (the attributes of Christ’s administration), becomes the inherent pattern of thinking in our minds, we become naturally non-functional (dead) to sin.
-We start to die to the Adamic nature and the operation of sin in our lives, and we start to walk in that newness of Christ’s life within us.
+When our thinking is aligned to the Word and we give ourselves over to obedience to it, we start to die to the Adamic nature and the operation of sin in our lives, and we start to walk in that newness of Christ’s life within us.
 Through justification, we have learned that we are dead to sin positionally in Christ.
 The object now is to bring our physical state of mind and experience into the same conformity as our spiritual position.
 Without renewing our mind to conform to our positional standing, we are never going to overcome sin in our daily ‘earthly’ walk.

 Romans chapter 5 emphatically states our positional death to sin.
 Romans chapter 6 emphatically tells us to start learning and knowing the truth of our death, and to start having it influence us.
 It is vital that we start to think differently, taking our positional standing and applying it to our thoughts and responses.
 Paul says we are to reckon (consider, understand) ourselves to be dead (non-functional) to carnal things.